Babagesh/Pokemon-Dashboard/README.md

 ## Notes

 Had a challenge trying to figure out how to lift up state.
+Still need to learn and ended up migrating over a lot of components into Dashboard.

 ## License